 “This Government wants to open these opportunities up to so many more students in regions that lost out under Erasmus+ so that students of all ages can embrace different cultures, make new friends and acquire new knowledge.
 I hope that next year’s placements will be just as inspiring.”

-Costi Karayannis, Managing Director and Client Partner for Education and Learning at Capita, said: “We are proud that the 2022-2023 Turing Scheme will see a record number of students from disadvantaged backgrounds access overseas opportunities.
+Costi Karayannis, Managing Director and Client Partner for Education and Learning at Capita, said: “We are proud that the 2022 to 2023 Turing Scheme will see a record number of students from disadvantaged backgrounds access overseas opportunities.
 We have worked hard with the Department for Education and our education partners, including the ACU, to offer lifechanging global work and education opportunities.”